Chaos terrain: On Europa

 Chaos terrain is plentiful on Europa, covering between 20 and 40% of the surface.
-While many theories have been proposed, none yet fully explains the origin of this terrain.
+While many hypotheses have been proposed, none yet fully explains the origin of this terrain.
 On Europa, "chaos terrain" includes geological features such as chaos lenticulae, pits, spots, and domes.
 Chaos terrain has been observed at both a higher and lower altitude than surrounding non-chaos terrain but is most often uplifted from nearby topography.

 Nearly all observed chaos terrain lies on top of its surroundings, indicating chaos terrain is a relatively young feature on Europa.
 Chaos terrain can fall into two categories on Europa: "fresh" and "modified".
 Fresh chaos terrain is very young and has not been crosscut by other geological features.
 Modified chaos terrain is older, with smoother edges and crosscutting features.

 A possible origin of the lenticulae on Europa's surface is the strong gravitational pull of Jupiter.
 As the surface is stretched and squished, the surface may crack and pull apart, or be pushed together.
 Another potential origin of various chaos terrain on Europa is interactions between the icy surface and liquid ocean under Europa's surface.
 Warm water plumes can melt the surface of Europa, and then movements of the shell can move chaos terrain to a different location than where it was formed.